opencv/opencv/modules/gpu/doc/image_processing.rst

     :param src: Source image.
 Only  ``CV_8UC1`` and  ``CV_32FC1`` images are supported for now.

     :param dst: Destination image containing cornerness values.
-The size is the same.
+The size is the same??.
 The type is ``CV_32FC1`` .

     :param blockSize: Neighborhood size.